osheraz/allsight_dataset/README.md

-# **AllSight**-dataset
+# **AllSight**-Dataset

+This dataset is supplementary to the [AllSight paper](https://arxiv.org/abs/2307.02928) submission.
 The AllSight dataset comprises of [AllSight](https://github.com/osheraz/allsight) contact interactions.
 We believe that this dataset has the potential to contribute to advancements in tactile in-hand manipulations.

-We provide access to AllSight images, contact pixels & poses, contact forces, contact torques, and penetration depth.
-This dataset is supplementary to the [AllSight paper](https://arxiv.org/abs/2307.02928) submission.
+This Dataset is collected by labeling images captured by the internal camera during premeditated contact.
+A robotic arm equipped with a Force/Torque (F/T) sensor and an indenter touch the surface of the sensor in various contact locations and loads.
+During contact, an image is taken along with a state measurement (contact position, forces, torques and depth).

 <div align="center">
   <img src=".github/collect.gif"
   width="80%">
 </div>

-## Getting started: **Code**

 ## Folder structure
 ```bash